ryanrestine/HackTheBox_WriteUps/windows_machines/solarlab_notes.md

 Locally there are only 3 users: administrator, blake and openfire.

-Let's use nxc to see if these password work for any of the box users:
+Let's use nxc to see if these passwords work for any of the box users:

 ![htb_solarlab_new_pass.png](../assets/solarlab_assets/htb_solarlab_new_pass.png)